danfuzz/bashy-lib/tests/02-core/03-arg-processor/95-incorrect-required/info.md

-Test for error detection of duplicate argument declaration.
+Test for error detection of cases where `--required` isn't allowed.